-I do everything required to make a book, aside from illustrations (and even then, sometimes I do illustrations).
+I do everything required to make a book aside from illustrations (sometimes graphics, but I cannot draw or paint).

 From making a budget to creating a deadline and insuring that other folks stick to that, I’m very familiar with all the stages of a book’s development and oversee all the aspects of production to make certain what comes out in the end is the intended awesome tome.